ELCI-Linux/ELCI-Linux/README.md

 Installs are grouped in categories.

-Mobile support tools:
-  - These tools allow users to quickly install adb and scrcpy.
-  - iOS support is coming in Alphav1

-Music Applications:
-  - Audacious + Byte + Celementine + Gnome Music Plater  : Open source audio players.
-  Audacious plays music without stealing away your computer’s resources from other tasks.
-  - Ardour,Bitwig + Fami Studio: A suite of three open source DAWs.
-  - Hydrogen: An open source drum machine.
-  - Spotify: The official Spotify client for Linux
-  - Lyrics: A Karaoke Application

-  [Migrations]
-  This script also installs Chiaki, which can be used for remote play with PS4 and PS5.
-  Steam and Steamlink are also included.
-These will be migrated in future releases

-Linux Software package Installers
-  - Pacman
-  - Flatpak

-(System) Terminal Emulators
-  - Terminator
-  - Yakuake

-Mobile OS Support
-  - ADB (Android Debugging Bridge)
-  - scrcpy (ADB Assisted Android-to-Linux screen mirroring)

- Virutalisation (Virtual Machines)
- - Oracle Virtualbox

 ELCI Shell Apps (In Development)
   These apps are designed by ELCI using bash scripts to automate Terminal Processes.